 4. Positive CRM Practices

 In everything you do, remember to implement good customer relationship management (CRM).
 Positive CRM practices are critical for customer retention.
 This basically refers to your efforts to build relationships with current and potential customers, and it’s a critical part of customer service.
 Bright Pattern offers great CRM solutions for your customer contact center ranging from advanced customer analytics to an advanced cloud-first approach.
 The Bright Pattern contact center software solution is the only true omnichannel cloud platform.
-Customers can contact your agents through their preferred method whether that’s a call, webchat, text, SMS, or email.
+Customers can contact your agents through their preferred method whether that’s a call, webchat, text, automated SMS, or email.
 Chatbots can even assist customers with simple inquiries, ensuring calls reach a resolution as efficiently as possible.
 Offering a standout customer journey ensures your business stands out and makes retaining customers much easier.

 5. Attention to SEO